WebOnWebOff/open-agent-system/OpenAgentDefinition.md

 That's it.
 One line.
 The AI will read the file and understand the system.

-#### Creating Entry Point Files
+#### Creating the Entry Point File

-When setting up an Open Agent System, **always create entry point files if they don't exist**:
+When setting up an Open Agent System, **always create `AGENTS.md` if it doesn't exist**:

-- `CLAUDE.md` — for Claude Code
-- `AGENTS.md` — for Codex
-- `GEMINI.md` — for Gemini CLI

-Since you're already creating `.claude/commands/` and `.gemini/commands/` folders, create these files too.
 A minimal entry point file is just:

 ```markdown
 **CRITICAL: Read `open-agents/INSTRUCTIONS.md` immediately.**
 ```

-If the project already has these files, add the directive at the top.
+Since you're already creating command/skill/prompt folders for different tools, create this file too.
+If the project already has `AGENTS.md`, add the directive at the top.

 ---